Battisford

 Battisford is a village and civil parish in the Mid Suffolk district of Suffolk, England.
 The village is about 4 mi south of Stowmarket, and is directly alongside Wattisham Airfield.

+History

+Historically it was located in Bosmere and Claydon Hundred.
+The Knights of St. John had a preceptory for Suffolk at Battisford.
+In the 12th century Henry II granted the Battisford Preceptory land in East Bergholt.

 The village contains a Parish Church, a Free Church, a Community Centre - which holds the pre-school playgroup - and a village green, containing a play area.
 The main road which runs through Battisford is Straight Road, being very straight and over a mile long.
 The village pub, The Punch Bowl, is a registered Community Interest Company (CIC), and is the very first of its kind in Suffolk.

+In 1901 the population was 390, and the parish covered 1 542 acres.

 In 1983, Battisford declared its independence just for one day, from the United Kingdom.